 - Internal organs

-If your cat is doing well on his current diet, then there may be no need to change to a different formula.
-Some brands make a Senior cat food which is specially formulated to deliver ingredients which are more easily digested than standard adult cat foods.
+If your cat is doing well on his or her current diet, then there may be no need to change to a different formula.
+Some brands make senior cat food that is specially formulated to deliver ingredients that are more easily digested than standard adult cat foods.
 Senior cats are more likely to develop health issues related to intestines and kidney disease.
 There are diets specifically formulated to benefit cats with these issues which may help slow the progression of these diseases.

-Your veterinarian can help you choose the best cat food for your senior cat by taking pre-existing medical conditions, current health status and overall lifestyle (indoor, outdoor, sedentary, active, etc.) into account.
+Your veterinarian can help you choose the best cat food for your senior cat by taking his or her pre-existing medical conditions, current health status, and overall lifestyle (indoor, outdoor, sedentary, active, etc.) into account.